Aiden41/math300/README.md

-A repository for Activity VI.
+A repository for Math 300.